NairVarun1/Flappy-Bird/README.md

 # Flappy-Bird
-A flappy bird game created using HTML, CSS and Javascript
+A flappy bird game created using HTML, CSS and Javascript.